 Is There a True “Cure” for Opioid Addiction?

 Unfortunately, once an addict is created they will always be an addict and the potential for relapse will never be zero.
 But there is hope for recovery from active addiction and the harmful behaviors associated with it.
 But the disease of addiction cannot be treated like any other disease.
 No one cure-all medication will fix it.
 The only way to truly confront and recover from a dependency on chemical substances is to address the root cause of the addiction.
 The best thing active opiate addicts can do for themselves is to seek help immediately as addiction only increases in severity with time.
 Fortunately for them, recovery is everywhere.
 Not only are there people who have dedicated their lives to helping people overcome opiate addiction but there are entire Community groups of peers who have gone through the process and are there to help those struggling out of their dark place.
-If you or a loved one suffer from an opioid use disorder, we at Evoke Wellness MA are here to help you back on to the path of sobriety.
+If you or a loved one suffer from an opioid use disorder, we at Evoke Wellness at Cohasset are here to help you back on to the path of sobriety.
 We offer science-backed and solution-focused addiction treatment and detox programs.
 Give us a call and one of our addiction specialists will guide you on the right path to a life of freedom from opioid dependence and opiate abuse.